kevinmatthes/fortran2018-asymptote/changelog.d/feature:size-further-setters.rst

 - define setter for aspect keeping

-- define setter for size height
+- define setter for drawing height

-- define setter for size width
+- define setter for drawing width